Data Centers in Schwerin

 Natural Disaster Risk

-Schwerin has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-This stability is a key advantage for critical infrastructure.
+Schwerin has a very low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+The region is not prone to significant seismic, cyclonic, or flooding events, making it a safe location for critical infrastructure.